 Mottola seems intent to make his generation’s Dazed and Confused, soaking scenes in a terrific pop-rock soundtrack as characters meander and banter, forming a nostalgic cinematic fuzziness you want to wrap around your whole body.
 This is epitomized by a scene where Mottola places the camera behind Em and James, looking over their shoulders as they pause on the 4th of July to watch fireworks and listen to “Don’t Dream It’s Over.”
 This scene legitimately makes me choke up.
 I’ve had a handful of moments in my life where everything slowed down and felt perfect for just a breath of an instant, and I still look back fondly, and this scene feels like those memories.
 “The amber of this moment,” to quote Vonnegut.

-It’s also a funny movie.
+Adventureland is also a funny movie.
 There are plenty of big, obvious jokes (like a perfectly timed gag of someone shouting “boner!”) but lots of crafty ones, too (like the recurring motif of “games” vs. “rides” at the amusement park, which is played for innuendos).
 Kristen Wiig and Bill Hader appear as the amusement park owners, and they bring some wacky comic energy to the film; too wacky, I think, but they’re still funny.
-(Some of their low key stuff, like a discussion about unrefrigerated corndogs, is especially great.)
+(Some of their lower key stuff, like a discussion about unrefrigerated corndogs, is especially great.)

 The film’s closing minutes center around a long, rainy bus ride, and it’s a perfect image.
-The sweat washed away.
+The sweat of summer washed away.
 The memories already fading.
 A big, cold world to confront, where Adventureland will be a forgotten blip.
 Summer doesn’t last forever.
 It wouldn’t be special if it did.

 Like most hangout movies, I think it’s easy to underrate Adventureland.
 It’s a film with vision and even some heart; and when those fail it, it at least has that perfect 1987 easygoing nostalgia texture.
-It’s hard to be in a bad mood when “Pale Blue Eyes” is playing and two characters we like are onscreen.
-There are few summer movies I enjoy more than this one.
+It’s hard to be in a bad mood when “Pale Blue Eyes” is playing as two twentysomethings stare at a river at night.